Locking Village Heritage

 Locking village is in North Somerset in the West of England near Weston-super-Mare.
 The village is small but has a long and interesting history dating back to Roman times.
 The church contains a stone Norman font from 1100's, and the current church tower was built in 1380 making it nearly 640 years old.
 At least one of the church bells dates from that time and is among the oldest in the country still regularly rung.

-In 1680 Locking Manor supported the rebels and was on the losing side of the Monmouth Rebellion against King James II which ended in the nearby Battle of Sedgemoor.
+In 1685 Locking Manor supported the rebels and was on the losing side of the Monmouth Rebellion against King James II which ended in the nearby Battle of Sedgemoor.
 Nearly all the village land, buildings and farms were confiscated by the Crown and later became owned by the Merchant Venturers of Bristol.
 They used rent from the land they owned for funding voyages to America and the New World.
-It was not until 1910 that the houses and farms were returned to private ownership.
+It was not until 1919 that the houses and farms were returned to private ownership.

 Locking remained a small farming community until the 1930s when an airfield was opened on nearby Locking Moor and in 1939 a Royal Air Force training camp was built on the Northern side of Locking village.
 Thousands of RAF and overseas airmen were trained at RAF Locking over 60 years until the camp closed in 1999.
 Aircraft factories on the edge of the airfield at Oldmixon and Banwell produced aircraft during WW2 and later became a centre for the design and manufacture of helicopters.
 Locking's Helicopter Museum has a large collection of historic helicopters.

 The village grew with new houses during the 1950s and 60s.
 The school outgrew the Victorian school room next to the church and moved first to the RAF camp and in 1966 to the current school buildings.
-Today the camp and airfield are becoming housing estates, and Locking is almost swallowed up by growth of the nearby town of Weston-super-Mare.
+Today the camp and airfield have become housing estates, and Locking is almost swallowed up by growth of the nearby town of Weston-super-Mare.
 Despite this Locking maintains is own heritage which you can read more about below.

 Village